anadamastor/school-of-code/code-review/feedbacks.md

 The solutions for styling elements and DOM manipulation are great and effective.
 As a next step I would ask the team how to refactor them - at this stage they have done a great work.

-There is great value in this challenge because it has spotted some areas that need to be addresses as soon as possible (clarity, variables, and code duplication).
+There is great value in this challenge because it has spotted some areas that need to be addressed as soon as possible (clarity, variables, and code duplication).

 Overall, Team B shows great curiosity, resilience and brilliant DOM manipulations skills.